Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models: Empirical analysis

 Table \ref{tab:app1} reports parameter estimates, bootstrap standard errors based on 1000 replications, and 95\% confidence intervals.
 The outcomes imply an heavy-tailed distribution, since $\hat{\xi}>0$.
 The confidence intervals suggest a high precision: for example, the interval for $\xi$ goes from 0.102 to 0.205, thus confirming that the data are heavy-tailed.

 Figure \ref{fig:app2} is a scatterplot of the observations versus the posterior probabilities of belonging to the lognormal distribution, $\tau_{i1}$.

 For the bulk of the data, the posterior probability takes intermediate values, so that both distributions are likely to have generated them.
 In particular, for all the observations between $x_{(172)}$ and $x_{(5339)}$, $\tau_{i1}\in[0.40,0.780]$, where 0.780 is the largest value of $\tau_{i1}$ for this dataset.
 On the other hand, the largest observations belong to the GPD with probability very close to 1: the top 50 observations have $\tau_{i2}>0.99$, that is, are very likely to be generated by the GPD.
-This suggests that the model works well also for classification purposes.
+Even though high posterior probabilities for extreme observations do not, by themselves, allow us to draw conclusions about clustering suitability, this suggests a possible use of the model for classification purposes.

 Finally, we estimate VaR at three different levels.
-To assess variability, the VaR is recomputed with the estimated parameter values obtained in the 1000 non-parametric bootstrap replications employed for the bootstrap analysis in Table \ref{tab:app1}.
+Since the GoF tests suggest that the lognormal and GPD distributions are not flexible enough, VaR is computed also via the composite lognormal-Pareto (Case 1) and the dynamic mixture (Case 2).